 My phone had died overnight, so the alarm I’d set never had a chance to go off.
 Because of this, I’d overslept and missed an important client meeting as well as my usual yoga class, so not only was I not going to be hired for the freelance job, I was also stressed out because of it.
 The pink slip I’d watched sliding underneath my door had reminded me my rent was late, and without the prepayment for the freelance job, I was in danger of losing my apartment.
 I finished chewing and swallowed, pushing the now-compromised tortilla back into my mouth, devouring it like I hadn’t eaten in days.
 Which was only half-true: it had been a half-day since I’d last ingested anything of substance, since I didn’t count the two saltines I’d eaten for dinner the night before.
 I couldn’t even afford to be picky at this point.

-I licked my fingers and set about wiping the still-steaming beef fallout that had seared its way through my lap.
+I licked my fingers and set about wiping up the still-steaming beef fallout that had seared its way through my lap.
 Once I’d collected the majority of the mess, I balled up the napkin and tossed it into the backseat.
 The light changed to green and I fiddled with the burrito wrapper.
 I took my time getting up to speed, knowing full well the next light would be red by the time I arrived.
 In my home town, this sequence of lights was one I went through several times a day.
 Six lights, each within two blocks of the next, all guaranteed to make you stop at every single one unless you hit the first one just right.
 I never have.
 Today was no exception.

 I glanced over at the pickup truck to the right of me, chugging along at the same exact speed, slowing down at the exact same pace.
 The driver caught my eye.
 He smiled.
 Maybe this day is looking up after all.
 As we pulled up to the light and his window rolled down, he beckoned to me with his chin.
 I depressed the passenger-side control, placing silent bets on whether he would tell me I had an underinflated tire or whether he needed directions.
 It was neither.